Pirelli: Formula One

-A far-reaching alteration to the Formula 1 technical regulations for 2022, covering every aspect of the car, prompted another significant change to the tyres.
+A far-reaching alteration to the Formula One technical regulations for 2022, covering every aspect of the car, prompted another significant change to the tyres.
 With an imminent move to 18-inch rims after more than 50 years of the 13-inch size, Pirelli's 2022 tyres maintain the same tread width as before, but diameter has increased from 660 millimetres to 720 millimetres.
 The sidewall height is also reduced to give the tyres a more modern low-profile look.

+Superbike World Championship

+Pirelli is the only allowed tyre brand in the FIM Superbike World Championship since 2004 (along with its support classes, such as the Supersport World Championship) until 2026.
+Pirelli has also been awarded the contract for the control tyre supply in the British Superbike Championship from 2008 until at least 2010.

+Grand Prix motorcycle racing

+Pirelli officially replaces Dunlop as the sole tyre supplier for Moto3 and Moto2 starting in 2024.
+This was announced by Dorna Sports via the official MotoGP website.
+The Pirelli and Dorna contract has a duration of three seasons.

+Starting from 2027 to 2031 seasons Pirelli will be official sole tyre partner and supplier to MotoGP premier class replacing Michelin after eleven seasons.

+Speedboats

+Pirelli has partnered with Italian Boat Manufacture Sacs Tecnorib Spa to create the Pirelli Rigid inflatable Boat.
+They have models ranging from 30 to 50 feet, including small tenders (X and J Models).

+Their most recent and popular collaboration has been with German Luxury Car Tuner Mansory.
+The new collaboration has been showcased to the public at the 2024 Cannes Boat Show and 2024 Genoa Boat Show.

 Overseas investment

-In April 2012, Pirelli & C. SpA signed joint venture agreement with Indonesian counterpart PT Astra Autoparts a subsidiary of PT Astra International for the construction of a motorcycle tyre plant with a total investment of $120 million.
-60 percent shares will be held by Pirelli.
-Pirelli hoped to strengthen its presence in the largest motorcycle market in the world, the Southeast Asia region which has 250 million motorcycles.
+In April 2012, Pirelli & C. SpA signed a joint venture agreement with Indonesian counterpart PT Astra Autoparts a subsidiary of PT Astra International for the construction of a motorcycle tyre plant with a total investment of $120 million.
+60 per cent of shares will be held by Pirelli.
+Pirelli hoped to strengthen its presence in the largest motorcycle market in the world, Southeast Asia which has 250 million motorcycles.